 Money magazine voted Mercer Island as the best place to live in Washington State, and we’re sure its residents agree.
 It is highly touted as being safe, clean, and peaceful by those who call it home, and its schools are well-rated.

 With art galleries, cooking classes, four beaches, and a plethora of parks, Mercer Island has a lot to offer.
-It is one of the wealthiest areas of Washington State, giving it a significant tax base to support its public areas.
+It is one of the wealthiest areas of Washington State, giving it a significant tax base to support its public spaces.

 With a thriving downtown, three major sports teams, a unique cultural arts community, a booming economy, and a beautiful waterfront, Seattle seemingly has it all.
 There are dozens of popular neighborhoods around the city, each with its own personality, so you are sure to find the spot that suits you best.